Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 There are several types of optics.

-`NB` Optics are called so because you "focus" into concrete elements of nested data structures with them, like the foci of a lens.
+`NB` Optics are called so because you "focus" into concrete elements of nested data structures with them, like the foci of an optical device.

 ## Types of optics {#types-of-optics}

-I will present four main types of optics: first with a little theory (the type definition and operations it supports), and then with an example with our data using the Monocle library.
+I will present three main types of optics: first with a little theory (the type definition and operations it supports), and then with an example with our data using the Monocle library.

 ### Lens {#lens}